The Maine Steiners

 The Maine Steiners now?

-Over 64 years have past since the original Steiners transferred to the University of Maine Orono and since then we have watched the musical world grow and change just as we have over the now 16 generations (over 100 young college men) that have come and gone through our group.
+Over 65 years have passed since the original Steiners transferred to the University of Maine Orono and since then we have watched the musical world grow and change just as we have over the now 16 generations (over 100 young college men) that have come and gone through our group.

 Certain staples within our current repertoire stay clung to our barbershop style roots, but others reflect the ever-changing modern style of music.
 We are continuously arranging multiple modern popular songs (2000's on) but never forget to perform the hits popular in the ‘60s, ‘70s, ‘80s, and ‘90s so that we can truly offer something to every audience member, no matter their age.